Suports vision, skin and mucous membranes

-The betacarotene content in vegetables may vary quite a lot, depending on factors like the soil they were cultivated in, fertilizers, wind, weather conditions, and the subsequent treatment of the crop.
+The beta-carotene content in vegetables may vary quite a lot, depending on factors like the soil in which they have been cultivated, fertilizer use, wind, weather conditions, and the subsequent treatment of the crop.

 What is Vitamin E?

 Bio-Carotene contains natural vitamin E as d-alpha-tocopherol.
-Alpha tocopherol is the preferred and most active type of E-vitamin in the body.
-Like betacarotene, vitamin E is a fat-soluble substance.
-The main effect of vitamin E is its role as an antioxidant as vitamin E inhibits the oxidation of unsaturated fatty acids.
+Alpha tocopherol is the preferred and most active type of vitamin E in the body.
+Like betacarotene, vitamin E is a lipid-soluble substance.
+The main effect of vitamin E is its role as an antioxidant that inhibits the oxidation of unsaturated fatty acids.
 Vitamin E supports the protection of the body's cells against oxidative stress.
 The need for vitamin E is proportionally related to the intake of poly-unsaturated fatty acids.